Don't miss out

 Bookings are limited and operate on a first-come-first-served basis.Check availability →

 With so much to do on the doorstep, you may never want to leave the beautiful surroundings of The Old Vicarage but when you are ready to explore further afield, there’s plenty to see and do whatever the time of year.

-There are also lots of picturesque villages to explore on the doorstep, all with their own unique flavour.
+There are lots of picturesque villages to explore on the doorstep, all with their own unique flavour.
 Reeth, a traditional walking and cycling centre with a large village green, has a number of craft workshops and a local heritage museum.
 It is also the closest place to find a good choice of pubs, teashops and a popular ice-cream parlour.

 The area is renowned for walking and cycling (see the separate sections on this website), with inexhaustible networks of footpaths, bridleways and country lanes, including the famous 'Coast to Coast' route and the most northern part of the 2014 Tour de France cycle race.
 Other activities include horse riding, golf, caving and there is great fishing to be had on local rivers and fishing lakes.

 Yorkshire has an abundance of castles, abbeys and stately homes.
 As well as Richmond Castle, Bolton Castle (where Mary Queen of Scots was famously held prisoner) and Middleham Castle (the childhood home of Richard III) are close by.
 The Abbeys of Easby, Byland, Rievaulx and Fountains (Yorkshire's first World Heritage site) are also within easy reach, as are the crowd-pulling stately homes of Newby Hall and Castle Howard.